NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Unsponsored.md

 Choose two ability boosts.
 One must be to **Constitution** or **Charisma**, and one is a free ability boost.

 You're trained in your choice of the Diplomacy or Intimidation skill.
-You gain a skill feat: [[Feats/Group Impression|Group Impression]] if you chose Diplomacy or [[Feats/Intimidating Glare|Intimidating Glare]] if you chose Intimidation.
+You gain a skill feat: [[Group Impression|Group Impression]] if you chose Diplomacy or [[Intimidating Glare|Intimidating Glare]] if you chose Intimidation.
 You're also trained in Academia Lore.

 Your recommended primary branch is the Tempest-Sun Mages.